 The allowable (ASD) loads are based on the 2015 National Design Specification for Wood Construction (NDS).

 Post heights are based on standard precut stud heights and associated top plate heights.
-For Douglas Fir, wall height is nominal height plus 3⁄4" (California stud height).
-For all other species, wall height is nominal height plus 1 1⁄8".
-Effective post lengths, le, are the actual wall height s minus the thickness of (3) 2x plates (4 1⁄2").
+Wall height is nominal height plus 1 1/8".
+Effective post lengths, le, are the actual wall height minus the thickness of (3) 2x plates (4 1/2").

 Shaded values are limited by the perpendicular-to-grain bearing load, Pc⊥, when posts bear on wood sill plates.
 Where posts and sill plates are different species, Designer shall limit allowable load to the lower of the post or the perpendicular-to-grain load for each species used.